Published 05/06/26 at 8:55 p.m.

 (Bellingham, Washington) – As an unusual amount of dead gray whales hit the Oregon and Washington coastline, a different kind of whale washed up in the northern inland sea of Washington and created another branch of the story.
 Now, scientists have finally gotten to the necropsy and some of the findings are in.
 (Photos CRC)

-On Monday, May 4, reports began coming in Samish Island in the Puget Sound that a massive fin whale had washed up and was still alive.
+On Monday, May 4, reports began coming in from Samish Island in the Puget Sound that a massive fin whale had washed up and was still alive.
 Various agencies began looking into it, including the Orca Network in northern Washington.

 “As the sun set, photos were sent in confirming this was the fin whale who first seen in Washington in September,” the group said.